All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

 A food diary on GLP-1 serves a different purpose than traditional calorie counting.
-This food diary GLP-1 tracking resource covers the essential information you need to make informed decisions.
+This food diary GLP-1 tracking resource covers the important information you need to make informed decisions.
 Your medication already handles appetite suppression.

 A food diary on GLP-1 serves a different purpose than traditional calorie counting.
-This food diary GLP-1 tracking resource covers the essential information you need to make informed decisions.
+This food diary GLP-1 tracking resource covers the important information you need to make informed decisions.
 Your medication already handles appetite suppression.
 The real question is: are you eating enough of the right things?
 Specifically, are you getting enough protein to preserve muscle and enough nutrients to stay healthy on reduced calories?

 The Protein-First Food Diary